Omar-Sigma/csce002proj/README.md

 Added classes for better code organization and smoother development.

 #### Some of the functions he added:-
 I. The input clear functions.
 II.
 The variable and variable checking and clearing functions.
 III.
-A function that modifies user-friendly input to executable input.
+A function that modifies user-friendly input to executable input and writes the number in hex, binary and oct forms, and provides support for degrees, radians, and permutations/combinations capabilities.
+IV.
+A function that shows the result in decimal format.
+V. functions to navigate the user to and from the help and about sections in addition to scrollbars.
+VI.
+Adding various imports to the code.
+Creating the help text file.
+Editing some of abdelrahman’s functions.
+How to use the software

 # Regards.